jonchar/jonchar.github.io/_posts/2016-05-19-exploring-metal-subgenres-with-python.markdown

 ---
 layout: post
-title: "Exploring metal sub-genres with Python"
+title: "Exploring metal subgenres with Python"
 date: 2016-05-20
 tags: [scraping, data exploration, metal, clustering]
 ---

-Today's post is about an exploratory analysis of metal band sub-genres based on data scraped from the web.
+Today's post is about an exploratory analysis of metal band subgenres based on data scraped from the web.
 If you're too impatient and want to dive right in, choose one of the links below.
 If you like context, or are confused right now, read on.
 Fear not, you don't have to like metal music to appreciate the